 ,I am the Fine Gael TD for the Dún Laoghaire Constituency, elected in February 2020.
 I am Vice Chair of the Fine Gael Parliamentary Party and Spokesperson for Equality.
 I am also Vice Chair of the Justice Committee as well as being a member of the Public Accounts Committee and the Implementation of the Good Friday Agreement Committee.
 I was also a member of the Special Dáil Committee on Covid prior to it’s disbandment into sectoral Committees.

 Previously I was a Councillor for the Killiney-Shankill ward, elected in May 2019.
 I worked closely with my colleagues and constituents on a number of local issues such as an increase in car parking charges at DART stations.

 Since being elected as a TD, I have continued to work for my constituents at a national level, drawing on my decade of experience working in Government on policy and legislation.
 I introduced my first Private Member’s Bill to the Dáil in December 2020.

 Reducing carbon emissions by protecting and developing public transport facilities and better recycling and waste management are also part of my local agenda.

-I am passionate about politics as a tool to improve social justice, opportunity and fairness.
-My vision for the future of Ireland is to continue to work through Covid, rebuild a strong economy, full employment, at the centre of Europe and a compassionate country that supports its people.
-My values are integrity, compassion, respect, equality and family.
-I am hard-working, determined and empathetic.
+My vision for the future of Ireland is to continue to work through Covid, rebuild a strong economy, full employment, with a particular focus on youth employment, at the centre of Europe and a compassionate country that supports its people and equality for all.